-Fluency Writing is often considered one of the main pillars of TPRS, the only one that directly addresses writing skills, yet I find that some teachers do not understand why it is so effective and some tend to misuse it.
+Fluency Writing aims at developing writing skills, yet I find that some teachers do not understand why it is so effective and some tend to misuse it.
 Actually I was using fluency writing long before I ever heard of TPRS.
 It was a well proven technique before Blaine Ray started to do stories with TPR, but he and his followers quickly adopted it.
 The principle is quite simple.
 You ask students to write short texts during a limited time.
 Many people say five minutes, but my students needed almost that much time to get their pens and paper out, so I asked them to write for ten minutes.
 The twist is that students are told they will be marked on quantity rather than quality.

 The usual objections are that they will write any old thing, that it will be gibberish, just lists of meaningless words.
 We should give our students a little more credit.
 Very few of them are interested in writing gibberish, and it’s actually easier to write a story than to make up nonsense.
 I never encountered such problems.
 My students played the game quite honestly, and once they realized that I was more interested in reading what they had to say than in counting spelling mistakes, many of them trusted me by writing very personal and interesting texts.